HastD/rust_bike_decoder/README.md

           Save to disk frequency [default only at end] --threads <THREADS>
           Number of threads [default: 1]
-  -v, --verbose
+  -v, --verbose...
-          Print decoding failures as they are found -h, --help
+          Print statistics and/or decoding failures [repeat for more verbose, max 3] -h, --help
           Print help information
   -V, --version